Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Mechanism of Action

-Glycine operates at multiple levels in the body.
-On the antioxidant front, it supplies one of the three amino acids required for glutathione assembly.
-This tripeptide (glutamate, cysteine, glycine) is synthesized in two enzymatic steps within the cytoplasm of every cell.
-When glycine becomes scarce, the final step of this synthesis slows down, limiting the cell's detoxification capacity.
+Glycine acts at several levels.
+On the antioxidant side, it supplies one of the three amino acids needed to assemble glutathione.
+This tripeptide, made of glutamate, cysteine and glycine, is built in two enzymatic steps within the cytoplasm of every cell.

-On the structural front, glycine fits into the collagen triple helix in a repeating motif (one glycine for every two other amino acids).
-Its small size allows it to occupy the center of the helix, where no other amino acid can fit.
-This positioning determines the stability and mechanical strength of connective tissues.
+Structurally, glycine slots into the collagen triple helix on a repeating pattern, one glycine for every two other amino acids.
+Its small size lets it occupy the centre of that helix, where no other amino acid fits.
+This positioning governs the stability and mechanical strength of connective tissue.

 Key Benefits